Wednesday, August 15, 2018

 The freeze remains active until you remove it, so it’s important to plan ahead by unfreezing your credit before applying for any new credit or loans.

-Under the new law, you’ll also be able to sign up for year-long fraud alerts.
+Under the new law, you are also able to sign up for year-long fraud alerts.
 With fraud alerts, businesses must verify your identity before issuing credit.
-The law extends the current 90-day alert period.
+The law extends the previous 90-day alert period.

 Credit freezes and fraud alerts should not take the place of regularly monitoring your credit, Hilkin cautions.
 Continue to keep tabs on your credit and watch for suspicious activity through services such as Dupaco’s free Bright Track credit monitoring service.